The Hive \ Ikbal Lubys & Tony Maryana (2017)

-Indonesian artists, Ikbal Simamora Lubys and Tony Maryana have produced a bespoke, sculptural musical instrument in response to the mouth of Peak Cavern.
-The Hive instrument is a larger-than-life resonator, with vibrating chimes for visitors to interact with.
-Resembling a suspended organic hive structure, the instrument will be made from parts of Gamelan bars, a form of percussive Indonesian music using gongs and xylophone-type instruments.
+Indonesian artists, Ikbal Lubys and Tony Maryana produced a bespoke, sculptural musical instrument in response to the mouth of Peak Cavern.
+The Hive instrument was a larger-than-life resonator, with vibrating chimes for visitors to interact with.
+Resembling a suspended organic hive structure, the instrument was made from parts of Gamelan bars, a form of percussive Indonesian music using gongs and xylophone-type instruments.

 The Hive by Ikbal Lubys & Tony Maryana in collaboration with Laurie Crombie.
 Commissioned and produced by Abandon Normal Devices.
 Supported using public funding by Arts Council England and British Council, Indonesia.

 Beatrice Dillon – Residency